Introduction to the disharmony

 - overall sickness accompanies the above symptoms

 “Toxic heat” is a condition in which “internal heat” has accumulated to become so intense that it is toxic like poison for the body.
-Just like a toxic bite from a poisonous animal “toxic heat” may manifest with local inflammation (swelling/sores/nodules) together with overall sickness.
-This comparison is only relevant, not literal, and is used for the purpose to help distinguish "toxic heat" from the other heat patterns.
-When there is "toxic heat" there is internal or external oozing infection manifesting in sores, carbuncles, abscesses, etc., that is also accompanied with overall sicknes such as high fever, lethargy, and other hostile effects of infectious diseases.
+Just like a toxic bite from a poisonous animal “toxic heat” may manifest with local inflammation (swelling/sores/nodules) together with overall sickness (this comparison is not literal and is used to help distinguish "toxic heat" from the other heat patterns).
+When there is "toxic heat" there is internal or external oozing infection manifesting with sores, carbuncles, abscesses, etc., that is also accompanied with overall sicknes such as high fever, lethargy, and other hostile effects of infectious diseases.

 Major Chinese herbs